zijing07/gsonkeepdefault/README.md

 This happens often during developing, since Kotlin can do no assurance on JVM running time.

-However, what we need is pretty simple: we want our codes run as it seem like.
+However, what we need is pretty simple: we want our codes run as they seem like.
 So I write this `gsonkeepdefault` library to help you keep the default values of `data class` in development.

 ## How to use